Condzi/after_2100/tasks.md

 We should specify the default wrapping of the textures and additional wrapping parameter?
 For example `GL_CLAMP_REPEAT` might be ok.

 # **Current Tasks**
+* add growing array
+* refactor resource_loader code to use growing array
+* complete the `prepare_resources_for_scene`.
 * keeping track of what is loaded (how many textures, fonts and for which scene id)
 * `.reload()` which reloads resources and then searches for entities that use them.
 Then assigning the new resource in place of the old one.
 (Just like in the example above)
 * we probably need to update paths to check at application startup since we added a few
+* refactor the rest of the code to use a growing array